yueliu1999/Awesome-Deep-Graph-Clustering/README.md

 # ADGC: Awesome Deep Graph Clustering

 ADGC is a collection of state-of-the-art (SOTA), novel deep graph clustering methods (papers, codes and datasets).
 Any other interesting papers and codes are welcome.
 Any problems, please contact yueliu19990731@163.com.
+If you find this repository useful to your research or work, it is really appreciate to star this repository. :heart:

 [![Made with Python][python-img]][adgc-url]
 [![GitHub stars][stars-img]][stars-url]